philparzer/stable-diffusion-for-dummies/README.md

 # 3. Usage 🖼️

 We're all set, let's generate some images.
-We've implemented several different ways to use Stable Diffusion.

 ## 3.1 Usage Basics

 There is one important distinction other than user experience when it comes to the ways of using this repo described below:

-- txt-2-img (text to image) -> generates an image based on a given prompt
+- txt2img (text to image) -> generates an image based on a given prompt
-- img-2-img (image to image) -> generates a new image based on a given image and a prompt
+- img2img (image to image) -> generates a new image based on a given image and a prompt
 - animation -> generates a number of frames based on a given image and prompt

+We've implemented several different ways to use Stable Diffusion.
 Before using any of the methods listed below, make sure to open Visual Studio Code with Anaconda:

 Then, open a command prompt in Visual Studio Code and enter this command: